adithirgis/adithirgis/README.md

 I am a Geospatial Analyst at [ILK Labs](https://www.ilklabs.com/) Bangalore, India.
 I love automating things and making a code, simple to use.
 Creator and maintainer of [`mmaqshiny`](https://cran.rstudio.com/web/packages/mmaqshiny/index.html) and [`pollucheck`](https://github.com/adithirgis/pollucheck).
 I would be glad to hear suggestions or feedback for these packages.
 I am also a co-founder and co-organiser of [R-Ladies Bangalore](https://twitter.com/RLadiesBLR) and a peer [reviewer](https://joss.theoj.org/papers/reviewed_by/@adithirgis) for the Journal of Open Source Software.
 I am a part of Global organizing committee  for the [useR!
 2021](https://user2021.r-project.org/about/global-team/), in which I contributed to finding sponsors, assisting program, content team and am also the member of Code of Conduct response team.
 I volunteer for [Bangpypers](https://bangalore.pythonindia.org/), Bangalore python users group.
 Along with all this I was a GIS consultant for Asian Nature Conservation Foundation.

-Current project - Mobile Monitoring of Air Quality in Bangalore, India.
-And applying different predictive models to air quality sensor data.
+Current project - Mobile Monitoring of Air Quality in Bangalore, India and applying different predictive models to low-cost air quality sensor data.

 Open Source - I have started maintaining [ropenaq](https://github.com/ropensci/ropenaq).